Atlantic General Hospital | Medical Malpractice Claims

 - § 2003: Edgren v.
 Atlantic General Hospital - medical malpractice

 - § 2002: Landon v.
-Atlantic General Hospital - medical malpractice due to failure to diagnose/treat necrotizing fasciitis resulting in leg amputation
+Atlantic General Hospital - medical malpractice due to failure to diagnose/treat necrotizing fasciitis resulting in a leg amputation

 If you or someone you love was improperly treated at Atlantic General or another hospital, contact Miller and Zois at 800-553-8082 or go online for a free case consultation.
 We have a long history of substantial verdicts and settlements in hospital malpractice cases in Maryland and we have handled many cases on the Eastern Shore.More Information & Related Topics